Ganymede-Bio/website-docusaurus/docs/nodes/App/AirtableImport.md

 Secrets can be configured by clicking on your username in the upper-right hand of the Ganymede application, then selecting Environment Settings and navigating to the Secrets tab.
 If you need assistance, please don't hesitate to reach out to Ganymede.

+In the execute function, returning NodeReturn(tables_to_upload=\{'ganymede_table': df\}) would render the DataFrame df in the Flow Editor if Table Head visualization is enabled.